Covid 19 coronavirus: What the lockdown means for you and how it will be enforced

 Public transport will continue to operate and you will be able to use it to get to any essential service that you need.

-The media, including the NZ Herald and NZME radio stations, will continue to update you, hold the Government to account and help get answers to your questions.
+The media, including the NZ Herald, nzherald.co.nz, Newstalk ZB and NZME's stable of five regional newspapers and other radio stations, will continue to bring you essential updates and information, practical advice and analysis.
+We will get answers to your questions.

 Parliament will be adjourned for the four-week lockdown but a group, like a Select Committee with the Opposition and others, will be established to keep the Government accountable for its decisions.